pfinorbi/kubernetes-resume-challenge/README.md

 EXPOSE 80
 ```

-Execute the following commands to build and push the image:
+Execute the following docker commands to build and push the image:

 ```
 docker build -t <dockerhubusername>/ecom-web:v1 .